Hoarder

 - Ports - Select an avaliable port for the UI.
 If you change this port, you must also change the port in the

-file. - OPENAI_API_KEY - If you have an API key from OpenAI and want to use AI in hoarder, you enter the API key here.
+.envfile. - OPENAI_API_KEY - If you have an API key from OpenAI and want to use AI in hoarder, you enter the API key here.

 Portainer¶

-file as intended since it's not loaded when the stack is created.
+If you are using Portainer, you can not use the .env file as intended since it's not loaded when the stack is created.

 services: